massenz/filecrypt/README.md

 ```
 and derive the location of the encryption key from the entry, if one is found.

-Please note that __the full absolute path must match__ even if only a relative path was given at
-the command line, as files are always stored with their full path when saved to the key store.
+Please note that __the full absolute path must match__ even if only a relative path was given at the command line, as files are always stored with their full path when saved to the key store.

-As with encryption, the `--out` flag can be used to specify the output file; otherwise, the
-current directory will be used.
+As with encryption, the `--out` flag can be used to specify the output file; otherwise, the current directory will be used.

-The encrypted file will be left untouched: the `--keep` flag _may_ be used, but will have no
-effect and the value of the `shred:` option will be ignored.
+The encrypted file will be left untouched: the `--keep` flag _may_ be used, but will have no effect and the value of the `shred:` option will be ignored.

-As the encrypted file is already cryptographically secure a simple `rm my_secret.doc.enc` will be
-sufficient to guarantee privacy.
+As the encrypted file is already cryptographically secure a simple `rm my_secret.doc.enc` will be sufficient to guarantee privacy.

+### sharing files

+As of `0.5.x`, `crytto` supports encrypting a file using solely a Public Key, and then the resulting ecnrypted file can be securely decrypted by the owner of the Secret Key.

+The main use case is to enable Alice to send Bob an encrypted file, once Bob has given her a copy of his Public key; call the latter `bob.pub` and the file to share `my_secret.txt`, then Alice can execute:

+    encrypt_send --key bob.pub --out my-secret.ser my_secret.txt

+after encryption, in the current directory there will be the following two new files:

+    my-secret.ser
+    pass-key-000854.enc

+the former is the encrypted contents of `my_secret.txt` and the latter the encrypted passphrase (leaving out the `--out` argument would have made the encrypted file's name `my_secret.txt.enc`).

+Those files can be both sent to Bob or, even better, provided to him separately for added security; either way, upon receiving them, Bob can run the following (we assume the `bob.pub` was the private half of the configured key pair that he keeps in his [configuration file](#configuration)):

+    decrypt -s pass-key-000854.enc --out alice_secret.txt my-secret.ser

+(again, leaving out the `--out` is useful when using the defaults, as the `my_secret.txt.enc` would have turned back into `my_secret.txt` -- in this case, the plaintext decrypted file would have been called `my-secret.ser.out`).

 ### pruning

-The keystore may grow very large and entries may become obsolete, as files are deleted: using the
- `prune_store` script (optionally, giving it the name of the keystore to prune) all entries where
-  either of the files are no longer existing will be removed.
+The keystore may grow very large and entries may become obsolete, as files are deleted: using the `prune_store` script (optionally, giving it the name of the keystore to prune) all entries where  either of the files are no longer existing will be removed.

 __This command may lead to data loss__, however, a copy of the keystore is backed up with the
 `.bak` extension.

 __Note__